 These differences have all sorts of complex implications that are still being worked out.
-Whatever the case, it’s not crazy to imagine the difference could affect health somehow.
+Whatever the case, it’s reasonable to think the difference could affect health somehow.

 Fact #6: The science on the health effects of glucose vs. fructose is inconclusive.